 How are Teeth Straightening and Aligning Different?

 Have you ever consulted your orthodontist to get your tooth straightened but had your teeth aligned instead?
 For some of us, who have grown up in the 80s and 90s, getting braces was as trivial as getting a bicycle.
 Everyone with a crooked/protruding tooth has done it during the school days to get it out of their way early on.
 A straight set of teeth was an essential feature to own to be noticed and considered attractive.
-But, as times have passed people have realized the importance of getting your teeth aligned along with straightening to avoid breakage, to correct your bite and improve your overall oral health.
+But, as times have passed people have realized the importance of getting your teeth aligned, to correct your bite and improve your overall oral health.
 So, let’s try to understand the differences between these two dental terms as both are important to own a good set of teeth.

 What is teeth straightening?

 Now, teeth straightening is a procedure that has been around, believe it or not, since the 1800s.
 Even though they have evolved, today’s metal braces were invented in 1819 by Christophe-Francois Delabarre.
 Hence, the concept of teeth straightening is as old as electricity or telephone.
 People seek orthodontic treatment predominantly to make their frontal teeth straight, so straightening is a concept that does not need much explaining.
 With the straightening procedure, you are rotating and bringing your crooked teeth to align with the rest of your teeth arch, especially the 6 teeth that are visible when you smile.
 So, straightening is a cosmetic procedure done to give an aesthetic lift to your smile.